Baháʼí timeline: 1890 / 47 BE

 E. G. Browne, a famed Cambridge orientalist interviewed Baháʼu'lláh and was His guest at Bahjí from 15 April to 20 April 1890.
 Browne was the only Westerner to meet Baháʼu'lláh and leave an account of his experience.
 In Browne's 1893 publication entitled A Year Among the Persians, he wrote a sympathetic portrayal of Persian society.
 After his death in 1926 it was reprinted and became a classic in English travel literature.
-Browne described Baha'u'llah as, "The face of Him on Whom I gazed, I can never forget, though I cannot describe it.
+Browne described Baháʼu'lláh as, "The face of Him on Whom I gazed, I can never forget, though I cannot describe it.
 Those piercing eyes seemed to read one's very soul; power and authority sat on that ample brow… No need to ask in whose presence I stood, as I bowed myself before one who is the object of a devotion and love which kings might envy and emperors sigh for in vain..."